itswadesh/anne-docs2/docs/admin-manual.md

 ### Admin for existing store

-- If you want to become admin for existing store, Then you need to first register as vendor and super admin will assign you a store and update your role in store.
+- If you want to become an admin for an existing store, Then you need to first register as a vendor and the super admin will assign you a store and update your role in the store.

 ### Resetting Password